n5¶

 Dimension names¶

-Dimension names may be specified using the axes
+Dimension names may be specified using the axes metadata attribute; if

-attribute must be an array of strings, specifying the name
+present, the axes attribute must be an array of strings, specifying the name

-of each dimension in the same order as the dimensions
+of each dimension in the same order as the dimensions attribute.

 Physical units¶

-Units may be specified using the resolution
+Units may be specified using the resolution and units attributes, which

 specify the coefficient and unit of each dimension in the same order as the

-attribute.
+dimensions attribute.
 For example, for a 3-d array:

 {